We looked at top pet cameras for dogs, cats, and other pets. Sit. Stay. Good cameras.

 And while the Petcube Play 2 doesn’t have a treat dispenser, its sister pet cams do.
 The Bites and Bites 2 can both bring the goods to your pets.

-5. Skymee Petalk AI II
+5. Skymee Petalk AI II: Best for sharing

 With a 180-degree viewing angle, two-way audio, a motion sensor, and a treat dispenser, the Skymee Petalk AI II rivals the Furbo as an interactive pet camera.
 We love that the free app allows login on up to 8 devices, which means more family members can check in on their beloved pets throughout the day.